BaseGraph/BaseGraph/docs/classes/undirected_multigraph.rst

    graph.addMultiedgeIdx(0, 2, 3); // Edge (0, 2) has multiplicity 3
    graph.removeMultiedgeIdx(0, 2, 2); // Edge (0, 2) has multiplicity 1

-The multiplicity of an edge is obtained with DirectedMultigraph::getEdgeMultiplicityIdx
+The multiplicity of an edge is obtained with UndirectedMultigraph::getEdgeMultiplicityIdx

 .. code-block:: cpp